 Now there are not many cons to the IF lifestyle, many of the ones you may have heard are probably myths such as: Now that we have those out of the way let’s get to the actual downsides of IF.

 - You will not want to eat all your food in large meals.
-When we have to consume 800 calories in one sitting the first instinct is to go for the calorie rich items like chips or pizza.
-Eating 800 of calories of that is a breeze while eating 800 calories of lean meats, vegetables, and fruits can leave you feeling stuffed.
+When we have to consume 800 calories in one sitting, the first instinct is to go for the calorie rich items like chips or pizza.
+Eating 800 of calories of that is a breeze.
+But, eating 800 calories of lean meats, vegetables, and fruits can leave you feeling stuffed.

 - It is going to require self-control to maintain and IF regime.
 There are going to be times where you really just want to blow off your fast day and eat pizza with your friends.
 At this point it all hinges on how much it means to you.

 There you have it.
-These are the main downsides to IF.
+These are the main downsides to Intermittent Fasting.
 In the big scope of things and from all the positives listed above, it’s pretty much a no brainer.